It is hard to see the purpose of speaking out when no one seems to be listening but there is strength in numbers and we must continue to grow ours.

 The reporting coming out of Gaza and the West Bank is harrowing.
 The world is speaking out against this horror with protests, marches, vigils, sit-ins, rulings and resignations; thousands of words are being written and spoken everyday with one single message: enough.

 Yet the bombs continue to fall and Palestinians continue to die in Gaza and the West Bank.
-Despite Israel’s brutal and continued aggression in Gaza, it is the protesters who are being detained and arrested, fired and suspended, shut down and pushed out.
+Despite Israel’s brutal and continued aggression, it is the protesters who are being detained and arrested, fired and suspended, shut down and pushed out.
 Student protests against the assault and siege of Gaza have been met with raids, arrests and violence across the US and Europe including France and Germany.
 In Israel, dissent is fraught with danger – protesters are attacked, assaulted and arrested – and few dare to report on it for fear of reprisal.
-The rules of warfare and international law seem to have been suspended with Israel allowed to pound Gaza with the blessings of the west’s most powerful governments and seemingly tacit acceptance from its Middle Eastern neighbours.

-And yet, when asked if the protests had forced him to reconsider his administration’s policies towards the region, President Biden said ‘No’
+The rules of warfare and international law have been suspended with Israel allowed to pound Gaza with the active support of the west’s most powerful governments and seemingly tacit acceptance from its Middle Eastern neighbours.
+And yet, when asked if the protests had forced him to reconsider his administration’s policies towards the region, President Biden said ‘No’.

-And change is coming.
-Every voice, every protest, every action emboldens another.
-The rhetoric, as Phyllis Bennis put it, is changing: the use of the word ‘Genocide’ has been normalized in reference to what Israel is doing; the ICJ ruling has become a ‘tool’ citizens can hold up to their governments to force them to act; President Biden is in danger of losing the next election for being seen as too pro-Israel with thousands of Democrats voting ‘uncommitted’ in May’s primary election.
+Change, as renowned scholar and activist, Norman Finkelstein reminds us, begets change.
+Raising our voices is only the first, but a very important, step.
+The violence hasn’t ended and Palestine is a long way away from being free.
+But every voice, every protest, every action emboldens another.
+The rhetoric, as Phyllis Bennis put it, is changing: the use of the word ‘Genocide’ has been normalized in reference to what Israel is doing; the ICJ ruling has become a ‘tool’ citizens can hold up to their governments to force them to act.

 The road to changing policies and perspectives, quite like the road to changing hearts and minds, is a long and difficult one.
 We are living through tragic times but as Angela Davis reminds us, “we have to believe that it is possible to make change, we can’t give up.
 We can’t not hope because hope is the condition of all struggles.”